Acanthophrynus747/Acanthophrynus747/README.md

 ## Hello
+I'm a newly graduated mechanical engineer, and currently trying to improve my programming ability, especially with Python and Arduino C++.

 <!--
 **Acanthophrynus747/Acanthophrynus747** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.